steftri/iot-air-quality-2/README.md

 ## Model

 Within the _Model_, the pivotal component is the Settings class, serving as the facade for all storable settings in the device.
 The separation of WIFI and MQTT settings into distinct classes enhances modularity and clarity.
-These classes facilitate configuration adjustments by the WIFI and MQTT controllers, each offering serialization and deserialization methods.
+These classes contain the configuration of the WIFI and MQTT controllers, each offering serialization and deserialization methods.
 This design ensures the Settings class can manage settings without delving into the internal structure of each.

 ![Settings Class Diagram](doc/class_diagram_settings.png)